What's in store for Germany after the government collapse? – DW – 11/07/2024

 The Finance Ministry will be taken over by Jörg Kukies a close confidant of Chancellor Scholz.
 The economist studied at elite universities in France and the US and worked for the investment bank Goldman Sachs.
 Before moving to the Chancellery as State Secretary in 2021, he held the same position in the Finance Ministry.

-Interior Minister Nancy Faeser will also take over the Ministry of Justice, Transport Minister Volker Wissing will also take over the Justice Ministry and Agriculture Minister Cem Özdemir will take on the Education Minister's portfolio.
+Interior Minister Nancy Faeser will also take over the Ministry of Justice, and Agriculture Minister Cem Özdemir will take on the Education Minister's portfolio.

 What happens next?

-Important political projects are still in the pipeline: tax relief for medium and low-income earners, then the SPD and Greens want to bolster the statutory pension system.
+Important political projects are still in the pipeline: Tax relief for medium and low-income earners is on the agenda, as well as SPD-Greens plans to bolster the statutory pension system.

+Also on the list is a reform of immigration and asylum policies, with Scholz intending to rapidly implement the rules of the Common European Asylum System.

 Whether Scholz can secure the necessary parliamentary majorities to implement these plans is uncertain.
 The Bundestag is scheduled to meet for the last time this year on December 20.